Are you new to homeschooling? Here are four things you need to consider when beginning your homeschool:

 I put my first six-year-old daughter on the bus at the end of the block, then I went directly home to load my other two girls into the minivan and followed that yellow bus to the school that I had registered her in.

 Yeah, I did.

-My six-year-old daughter looked out that wide window, past the railroad tracks, past the silos, past the silky yellow fields, to the gigantic butter-coloured school.
+My six-year-old daughter looked out that wide window, past the railroad tracks, past the silos, past the silky yellow fields, to the gigantic butter-coloured school in anticipation.

-I balanced that camera on top of the steering wheel, stuck it out of the side window, and photographed those few miles for the record book.
+You’d see me balance that camera on top of the steering wheel, stick it out the side window, and photograph those few miles for my scrapbook.

 This was a momentous day, my daughter began her journey toward independence, at age six.